Manchester United up for sale: Who are the contenders to take over from the Glazers and when could a deal be done?

 So is the sale of United likely and why are the Glazers exploring options now?
 Could the Glazers end up staying at Old Trafford?
 Who could take over from the American family?

-Sky News City Editor Mark Kleinman, who broke the news that the Glazers are open to selling United, answers all the important questions:
+Sky News City Editor Mark Kleinman, who broke the news that the Glazers are open to selling United, and Sky Sports News chief reporter Kaveh Solhekol, answer all the important questions:

 A sale of Manchester United is now far likelier than at any other time during the Glazer family's ownership.